cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 Lasse closed his door and looked back.
 The police car came closer.
-Then the blue lights came on and it drove out to the right and stopped behind them about 20 meters away.
+Then the blue lights came on, and it drove out to the right and stopped behind them about 20 meters away.
 Two policemen got out and moved towards Lasse and Trevor with guns drawn.

 Trevor: "Oh, yes.